-Salisbury Woodlands is bordered by East Park Drive and Woodside Drive.
+Salisbury Woodlands is a popular open space in the heart of Blackpool’s urban area.
+Planted in the 1930’s it’s bordered by East Park Drive and Woodside Drive.
 It links Blackpool Zoo with Stanley Park.

 In this Google map below, the big green area on the left is Stanley Park.
 The road running through the centre from top to bottom is East Park Drive, and the entrance to Salisbury Woodlands is marked to the centre right of it.
 Click on the image to go to the Google map.